The sixth Painleve transcendent and uniformization of algebraic curves: Towers of uniformizable curves. Examples

 \section{Towers of uniformizable curves.
 Examples}

 We now pass to consequences.
-Having two curves at hand, $F_1(x,y)=0$ and $F_2(x,\tilde y)=0$, we may formally eliminate the variable $x$ and get one more curve $F(y,\tilde y)=0$.
-In particular, {\em any algebraic PH-solution is algebraically related to any other PH-algebraic solution.} Passing now from algebraic curves to their uniformizations $y(\tau)$, $\tilde y(\tau)$, we see that such an elimination is compatible with parametrizations if and only if the one common function $x(\tau)$ appears in parametrizations of both of the curves, \ie\ $x(\tau)$ is the universal uniformizing function for branch $x$-points of $F_1$ and $F_2$.
+Having two (not necessarily PH's) curves in hand, $F_1(x,y)=0$ and $F_2(x,\tilde y)=0$, we may formally eliminate variable $x$ and get one more curve $F(y,\tilde y)=0$.
+In particular, \emph{any algebraic PH-solution is algebraically related to any other PH-algebraic solution}.
+Passing now from algebraic curves to their uniformizations $y(\tau)$, $\tilde y(\tau)$, we see that such an elimination is compatible with parametrizations if and only if the one common function $x(\tau)$ appears in parametrizations of both of the curves, \ie, $x(\tau)$ is the universal uniformizing function for branch $x$-points of $F_1$ and $F_2$.
 This seemingly trivial procedure, once transformed into the `$\tau$-representation', leads to rather nontrivial consequences.
 Namely, new and completely uniformizable curves of higher genera.
 Indeed, let $x=x(\tau)$ be the universal uniformization for curves $F_1$ and $F_2$ and functions $y(\tau)$ and $\tilde y(\tau)$ are known.
 Then we obtain not only parametrization of the curve $F(y,\tilde y)=0$, but Fuchsian equations, groups, and differentials as well.
 The general explanation of this fact is that automorphism group $\G_z$ of some modular function $z(\tau)$ has a lot of subgroups of higher genera even though modular equation defining the function $z(\tau)$ has a zero genus.
 In this respect the equation itself is just a particular case of this infinite family.
-We thus construct curves of nontrivial genera without seeking for complicated subgroups of $\boldsymbol{\Gamma}(1)$ having nontrivial genera.
-For example, Klein's curves $F\big(J(\tau),J(N\tau)\big)=0$ and their groups $\Gamma_0(N)$ have zero genera for $N$ up to 10 and $\Gamma_0(25)$ has again the genus zero.
+We thus construct curves of nontrivial genera without seeking for complicated subgroups of $\bo\Gamma(1)$ having nontrivial genera.
+For example, Klein's curves $F\big(J(\tau),J(N\tau)\big)=0$ and their groups $\Gamma_0(N)$ have zero genera for $N$ up to 10, whereas $\Gamma_0(25)$ has again the genus zero; it is known that size of these equations comes into extremely rapid growth.
 See \cite{maier2} for details and explicit formulae.
 As numerous examples show, the curves obtained from PH-series are simpler than the majority of classical modular equations.
-In addition to all this, Theorem~5 provides a complete differential apparatus for these curves.
+In addition to all this, Theorem~\ref{T5} provides a complete differential apparatus for these curves. \begin{example} The relation between $u(x)=\sqrt{x}$ and Picard's curve $y(x)$ of level $N=5$ is a curve of genus $g=5$: